February 2012

 Back in November 2010 I took a micro-vacation to Savannah, Georgia.
 Even though my visit was less than 24 hours long, I packed a lot of sightseeing into my short visit.
 I was traveling from Atlanta, Georgia, [...]

 Every where you turn, you will be running into pink this month.
-Pink tic tacs, pink string cheese, even pink Harry and David pears.
+Pink tic tacs, pink yogurt lids, pink Harry and David pears, pink airplanes, and even pink buckets of fried chicken!
 It’s Pinktober, aka Breast Cancer Awareness Month.
+There are some cancer survivors who hate the pink, calling it pink nausea, reminding us that [...]

 A warm-up act for the Perseids